mqpiffle/erics-game-of-gits/sad-tale.md

 Regent.
 He is surely honorable and will lead a long and prosperous life.

 Luke Skywalker swooped in at the last minute defeating Darth Harry Potter, saving Ned Stark's life.

+Dart Vader force choked Ron Weasly and everyone was sad about it.